danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 !!! warning "Non-numeric Columns"
         Including a non-numeric column as the dependent variable will return an error unless a yes/no outcome is created in this way.

 Note that XLKitLearn's formulas leverage the [Patsy](https://patsy.readthedocs.io/en/latest) Python library, which itself approximates [R](https://www.r-project.org/)-style formulas.
 Any formula features available in Patsy can also be used in XLKitLearn.
-Some of the features described above, however, are not directly available in patsy.
+Some of the features described above, however, are not directly available in Patsy.

 ---